Ifeoma28/data_mart/README.md

    that is 2 weeks into the month of june.
 - let us see the total sales for the 4 weeks before the baseline date and after the date.
 - also the total sales,total transactions for the 12 weeks before the baseline date and after the date.

+### Sales percentage change 4 weeks within baseline date
+Overall sales remained unchanged over the 4-week period, but this was largely due to new middle-aged families in Europe on the Shopify platform, who contributed a +5% lift.
+Their growth helped absorb slowdowns in other segments, making them a critical buffer for the business during this period.

+## Sales percentage change 12 weeks within baseline date
+The -9% drop in sales is partially driven by couples in Oceania (within the young adults segment) on the Shopify platform.
+However, it's important to note that couples in Oceania have shown stagnant sales on Shopify, indicating a lack of growth in this segment.
+The stagnation suggests that Shopify might be reaching its peak potential for this demographic in Oceania, and re-engagement strategies or new initiatives might be required to spark growth again.

+## Transaction percentage change 12 weeks within baseline date
+The 9% decrease in transactions over the 12-week period is notably influenced by Europe, which has the highest transaction count.
+This market alone contributes 4% of the overall transaction percentage change reduction.
+The drop in transactions is mainly driven by newly retired couples in Europe on the Retail platform, although this group has shown consistent growth over the years.
+The temporary reduction could be linked to seasonal factors or market adjustments, but Europe remains a key market for long-term transaction growth.